usgs/shakecast/pages/pycast/pycast_docs.md

 pyCast is the newest version of ShakeCast with a backend written in Python and a robust Angular frontend.
 Although there are new features in the web application, pyCast is generally lighter weight and new users should find that it's relatively easy to install.
 Existing ShakeCast users will find that pyCast has a powerful interface for downloading and running scenarios as well as notification customization.

-[//]: # "Start Blog Content"

 ## Windows Installation
 The newest ShakeCast windows installer is available [here](https://github.com/usgs/shakecast/releases/latest).

 Run the Windows installer as an administrator.
 Python will automatically be installed before the ShakeCast and you may see some command windows open and close; that's okay, this is just the application initializing!
 In order to determine if ShakeCast was installed correctly, use your web browser to navigate to [your localhost](http://localhost).

 Your application is ready to go!
-Checkout [ShakeCast Setup](#setup) to learn how to prepare your inventory and configure ShakeCast
+Checkout [ShakeCast Setup](#inventory-setup) to learn how to prepare your inventory and configure ShakeCast

 ## Linux Installation
 There are multiple ways to install pyCast on Linux, but we recommend you use the PyPI package.
 Installation requires python 2.7.x and root access: